 - In the event of Spark Media instructing its attorneys to recover monies from the Client, the Client shall be liable for and shall pay all legal costs incurred by Spark Media on an attorney/client scale, inclusive of collection commission.

-to the Client.
+- Invoices are typically raised on the Client for campaigns to be run for the month.
+Spark Media may, at its sole discretion, reasonably change its rates and the basis of billings referred to in paragraph 34 from time to time without notification to the Client.
 The exercising of this right by Spark Media shall not affect the Client’s obligation to settle outstanding amounts as per the Terms.

 - Where the Client is represented by an agent or is located outside of South Africa, Spark Media may require the Client to confirm that agent’s representative capacity and may impose further conditions to Spark Media’s acceptance of the IO, including advance payment.